robicode/stdx/stringx/README.md

 This package uses [Huan Du's xstrings library](https://github.com/huandu/xstrings) for much of the functionality, but this module tries to be compatible with the [Ruby language](https://ruby-lang.org) where possible, and thus many functions have been extended, (e.g. with default parameters or modes of operation).

+Some functionality is also pulled from [Mawuli Kofi Adzoe's stringutil](https://github.com/wallclockbuilder/stringutil) package and modified for this library.

 Where a function can be found in other languages' standard libraries, I try to stay close to the Ruby syntax and features, as I am most familiar with that language and the features of its standard library are quite robust.

 ## Functions